sopra-fs24-group-35/sopra-fs24-group-35-server/README.md

 ## Testing
 Have a look here: https://www.baeldung.com/spring-boot-testing

-## Technologies
-We used two main technologies in the server:
--   Spring Boot
--   Gradle

-## High-level Components
-We have three main Components in our project:
--   [User]: It saves the data after registration and is the personifaction of the user
--   [Lobby]: It is created before entering the game so many different users can join one Lobby and then start the game
--   [Game]: It is where the game Risk takes place.
-All territories, players, cards, etc. are saved in it.
-They each are interlinked.
-The userIds of users who joined a lobby are saved in said lobby.
-The id of a game is saved in its respective lobby.

 ## Contributing
 Please read [CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.